 Nicole Lloyd Ronning is a research scientist at the Center for Theoretical Astrophysics in Los Alamos and a professor at the university of New Mexico, Los Alamos.
 Nicole was awarded her PhD from Stanford University and has worked on gamma-ray bursts, studying their intrinsic properties as well as their role as cosmological probes.
 Nicole has been involved with the Swift satellite mission.
 Nicole also works extensively with outreach to young students and underrepresented groups in New Mexico and worldwide.
-Nicole is a lecturer at the Institute for Computing in Research.
+Nicole is a lecturer and mentor at the Institute for Computing in Research.

-Leina Gries is a matriculating student at Pomona College, where she plans to study computer science and biology in pursuit of a career in computational biology.
+Leina Gries is a student at Pomona College, where she plans to study computer science and biology in pursuit of a career in computational biology.
 Leina has a strong interest in researching the connections between computing and the natural sciences and has been a co-developer of the “Serious programming – small courses” curriculum and textbook with Mark Galassi.
 A graduate of Santa Fe’s Desert Academy, Leina is the recipient of the Los Alamos National Laboratory foundation Gold Scholarship, and is also Desert Academy’s 2019 Valedictorian.
 When not doing scientific work, Leina can be found volunteering with an equine therapy program, dancing, tutoring, or caring for her many fish.
-Leina is a co-founder of the Institute for Computing in Research.
+Leina is a co-founder and alumna of the Institute for Computing in Research.